-Clearly $2a-v\in v^\perp$ so $R$ is 2-torsion ($2R\in H^2(X,\Z)=v^\perp \subset\tilde{\Lambda}(M)$), but $R\neq 0$ in the discriminant group, so $R$ has order 2. \endproof \end{lemma} to conclude: \begin{cor} Let $M$ be a holomorphic symplectic manifold of \Kumm type and dimension $2n$ and let $R$ be the class of a line of a lagrangian plane.
-Then $(R,R)=-\frac{n+1}{2}$ and $2R\in H^2(M,\Z)$. \end{cor} \begin{rmk} Our result is in alignment with that of Hasset and Tshinkel \cite{Kumm4fold} on Kummer fourfolds: in that case $n=2$ and so $(R,R)=-\frac{3}{2}$ \end{rmk} Another consequence is the following, corresponding to \cite[Corollary 26]{Bakker} \begin{cor} There is a single monodromy orbit containing all primitive classes arising as lines in Lagrangian planes embedded in holomorphic symplectic varieties of generalised Kummer type. \proof The same argument of Bakker holds, as the isometries involved in Eichler's criterion \cite[Chapter 10]{Eichler} have determinant 1 and are orientation preserving, so from \cite[Theorem 1.4]{MarkmannMonKummer} they are monodromy operators also in the generalised Kummer deformation type.\endproof \end{cor} The partial converse is proved similarly to \cite[Theorem 25]{Bakker}: \begin{thm} Let $(M,h)$ be a polarised holomorphic symplectic manifold of Kummer type and dimension $2n$, with $R \in H_2(M,\Z)$ a primitive generator of an extremal ray of the Mori cone.
-Then $R$ is the class of a line in a Lagrangian plane if and only if $(R,R) = -\frac{n+1}{2}$ and $2R \in H^2(M,\Z)$. \end{thm} \begin{proof} One direction of the implication is a direct consequence of the numerical condition:
+Clearly, $2a-v\in v^\perp$ so $R$ is 2-torsion ($2R\in H^2(X,\Z)=v^\perp \subset\tilde{\Lambda}(M)$), but $R\neq 0$ in the discriminant group, so $R$ has order 2. \endproof \end{lemma} \begin{cor} Let $M$ be a holomorphic symplectic manifold of \Kumm type and dimension $2n$, and let $R$ be the class of a line of a Lagrangian plane.
+Then $(R,R)=-\frac{n+1}{2}$ and $2R\in H^2(M,\Z)$. \end{cor} \begin{rmk} Our result is in alignment with that of Hasset and Tschinkel \cite{Kumm4fold} on Kummer fourfolds: in that case $n=2$ and so $(R,R)=-\frac{3}{2}$. \end{rmk} Another consequence is the following, corresponding to \cite[Corollary 26]{Bakker} \begin{cor} There is a single monodromy orbit containing all primitive classes arising as lines in Lagrangian planes embedded in holomorphic symplectic varieties of generalised Kummer type. \proof The same argument of Bakker holds, as the isometries involved in Eichler's criterion \cite[Chapter 10]{Eichler} have determinant 1 and are orientation preserving, so from \cite[Theorem 1.4]{MarkmannMonKummer} they are monodromy operators also in the generalised Kummer deformation type.\endproof \end{cor} The partial converse is proved similarly to \cite[Theorem 25]{Bakker}: \begin{thm} Let $(M,h)$ be a polarised holomorphic symplectic manifold of Kummer type and dimension $2n$, with $R \in H_2(M,\Z)$ a primitive generator of an extremal ray of the Mori cone.
+Then $R$ is the class of a line in a Lagrangian plane if and only if $(R,R) = -\frac{n+1}{2}$ and $2R \in H^2(M,\Z)$. \end{thm} \begin{proof} One direction of the implication is a direct consequence of the previous theorem.

 The extremality of $R$ implies that, due to the description of the Mori cone, $R=m\dual \theta(a)$ for some $a$ as in \cref{descrMori}, and primitivity forces $m=1$.